abhididdigi/sample-ui-interview/ReadMe.md

 Take a look at [db.json](files/db.json)

-Create an AngularJS app that shows the nodes in the following order, an example implementation is below:
+Create an [AngularJS](https://angularjs.org/) app that shows the nodes in the following order, an example implementation is below:

 ![/files/usecase.jpeg](files/usecase.jpeg)

+You can load and use any other libraries and there are no other constraints.